Contact Details

 • Observe the behaviour of a single animal at a zoo, wildlife park or farm and identify any problems that you would anticipate with handling

-• Interview two different people who work with the same kind of animal (e.g. 2 dog trainers, 2 horse riders, 2 cat breeders, 2 sheep farmers, or 2 wildlife park animal handlers) to find out how they handle their animals, and differences they experience between individual animals
+• Interview two different people who work with the same kind of animal (e.g. 2 dog trainers, 2 horse riders, 2 cat breeders, 2 sheep farmers, 2 wildlife park animal handlers) to find out how they handle their animals, and differences they experience between individual animals

 • Contact an animal welfare organisation (e.g. Royal Society for Prevention of Cruelty to Animals, or equivalent) to discuss what kinds of animal behaviour problems they see resulting from mistreatment of animals

-• Research particular kinds of abnormal animal behaviours eg. ·Anxiety, phobic, obsessive, compulsive, hysterical, depressive.
+• Research particular kinds of abnormal animal behaviours eg. anxiety, phobic, obsessive, compulsive, hysterical, depressive

-Animal Behaviour Tips -Insights into the Animal Mind
+Animal Behaviour Tips - Insights into the Animal Mind

 A lot of animal behaviour is cyclical, and often the cycles of behaviour are synchronized with some characteristic in the physical environment, such as night and day or seasonal weather changes.
 The most common cycle is one synchronised with the daily rising and setting of the sun.
 Coastal animals often display cycles synchronised with tidal cycles.
 Many animals (both aquatic and terrestrial) display cycles synchronised with lunar rhythms.
 Most animals tend to display cycles which relate to seasons.
 Seasonal cycles in sexual behaviour are particularly common.